-Due to the Covid-19 pandemic and travel restrictions, the EEC did not have the opportunity to visit the premises of NUP, but we were able to watch a useful video tour/presentation of the NUP campus.
+Due to the Covid-19 pandemic and travel restrictions, the EEC did not have the opportunity to visit the premises of NUP, but we were able to watch a video tour/presentation of the NUP campus, useful but of limited relevance to the experience of the e-learning/DL students.
 The views of the committee in relation to facilities and administrative support resources is primarily based on application documentation and the discussions with academic and administrative staff and the senior management of the university.

-Overall, NUP offers satisfactory resources and services to both students and teaching staff (e.g., access to library resources, IT staff and student support and student administrative support).
-Regarding students' mobility, the University's Office of International Relations has been awarded the Erasmus Charter for Higher Education (ECHE), facilitating Erasmus+ actions.
-On more personalized issues of support, students can address their personal tutor.
+Overall, NUP offers satisfactory resources and services to both students and teaching staff (e.g., access to library resources, e-learning/DL programme learning design support, IT staff and student support and student administrative support).